krisachai/GelfLogger/README.md

 The project is set up with Netbeans 7.1.2 and requires the following libraries snakeyaml-1.10 and json-simple-1.1.1.

 This version of GelfLogger was designed to work with Weblogic output server log.
 It can detect inline log level and BEA/ORA error code and forward those to Graylog2 server, automatically.
+Furthermore, GelfLogger can continuously run after the log file has rotated, it will detect the new log file automatically.

 ### How it works